Customer Services

 • determine a reasonable adjustment or special consideration in relation to the defined needs of individual candidates;

-• consider the candidate’s usual methods of learning and producing work when making decisions on a reasonable adjustment or special consideration
+• consider the candidate’s usual methods of learning and producing work when making decisions on a reasonable adjustment or special consideration.

 Reasonable Adjustments Procedures